Outline of machine learning

-The following outline is provided as an overview of and topical guide to machine learning.
-Machine learning is a subfield of soft computing within computer science that evolved from the study of pattern recognition and computational learning theory in artificial intelligence.
+The following outline is provided as an overview of, and topical guide to, machine learning:

+Machine learning (ML) is a subfield of artificial intelligence within computer science that evolved from the study of pattern recognition and computational learning theory.
 In 1959, Arthur Samuel defined machine learning as a "field of study that gives computers the ability to learn without being explicitly programmed".
-Machine learning explores the study and construction of algorithms that can learn from and make predictions on data.
-Such algorithms operate by building a model from an example training set of input observations in order to make data-driven predictions or decisions expressed as outputs, rather than following strictly static program instructions.
+ML involves the study and construction of algorithms that can learn from and make predictions on data.
+These algorithms operate by building a model from a training set of example observations to make data-driven predictions or decisions expressed as outputs, rather than following strictly static program instructions.

-What type of thing is machine learning?